 **RLM:** I heard you say in an interview that for a long time you thought it was literally _impossible_ to become an astronaut.
 Now you’re about to go into space.
 How did that come about?

 **JE:** When I was in graduate school at the University of Maryland, people in the aerospace department were applying to the astronaut corps.
 They had done a lot of different things and had great résumés and didn’t get in.
 I knew it was pretty tough to get into the astronaut corps.
 I’m like, _If these guys aren’t getting selected, how would I get selected?_ I kind of decided to do what makes me happy.

-And then my friend Leland Melvin got into the training program.
-He called me and said, "Hey, why don't you apply?"
-I was like, I think I'm finally ready.
+And then my friend (2) got into the training program.
+He called me and said, “Hey, why don’t you apply?”
+I was like, _I think I’m finally ready_.